Sunday 21 Nov 1993

 "Mister Crabbe, Mister Goyle, please escort Mister Malfoy to Madam Pomfrey and return to class.
 The rest of you in class now."
 Everyone moved to follow Professor Snape's orders.
 As James turned to enter the room Professor Snape spoke again.
 "Mister Lupin, you will remain behind at the end of class.
 There will be no further disruptions out of you.
 Understood?"

 "Yessir."
 James mumbled as he entered the room.
 He cast the air filtering charm, took his normal seat, and waited for Neville to join him.
 He was very surprised when Hestia sat down beside him instead.
 He was about to question what was going on when he saw Tracey Davis guide a confused and nervous Neville to her work station.
-The other Gryffindors didn't look happy about it, but apparently his past potions performance prevented any of them from claiming him as a partner.
+The other Gryffindors didn't look happy about it, but apparently, his past potions performance prevented any of them from claiming him as a partner.

 "Don't worry about Neville.
 They just wanted someone to talk to you.
 Even more now after what you did to Malfoy."
 Hestia said quietly.
 She had a smirk on her face as she prepared her work space beside him.
 James narrowed his eyebrows but kept his mouth shut.

 Professor Snape closed the door behind him as he entered the classroom.
 "Today we will be brewing a tooth repair potion.
 Instructions are on the board and page one-thirty-six of your books.
-I know this will be a challenge for you lot, but do not make a mistake with steps six or ten.
+I know this will be a challenge for many of you, but do not make a mistake with steps six or ten.
 The consequences could be problematic for the rest of the class."
 Snape paused, his eyes sweeping over the class.
-If the slight change-up for brewing partners mattered to him he showed no sign.
+If the slight change-up for brewing partners mattered to him, he showed no sign.
 "Therefore I will be checking your potion before and after those steps.
 Signal me when you are ready.
 Do not proceed without my permission or detention and points lost will be the least of your worries."

 With his monologue delivered, Professor Snape slipped behind his desk and began grading essays.
 James took a look over the instructions and paled.
 'Orange, Red, Burgundy, Tangerine, all colors the potion was meant to turn.
 What kind of sick bastard designed this potion?'
 James thought as he prepared his ingredients.
 'I hope Hestia is up to the task.
-That reminds me, she and Flora are twins.
+That reminds me, she and Flora are twins, right?
 Why is she in third year when her twin is in fourth year?'

 James started to ask his questions but she beat him to the punch.
 "Do you know what casual displays of power are Lupin?"
 She asked in a hushed voice, filling the cauldron with a pint of goats milk to start the potion off.